Welcome to the second installment of the Introduction To French Polishing Series: Alcohol and Oils.

 Then we went on to look at the amazing material at the heart of this whole process, shellac resin.
 We looked at what it is, how it’s made, and each different type you can use for French polishing your guitars.

 If you missed out on part 1 you can check it out HERE.
-If you are a Luthier’s edge member or if you’re enrolled in The Art Of French Polishing video course, you can log in and download the new eBook: Introduction To French Polishing which contains this entire 3 part series plus 3 bonus demonstration videos.
+If you are a Luthier’s edge member or if you’re enrolled in The Art Of French Polishing video course, you can log in and check out the full tutorial: Introduction To French Polishing which contains this entire 3 part series plus 3 bonus demonstration videos.

 Types Alcohol For French Polishing